-4 hours, 100 artists, and one 26-minute flute song: this epic new album is in support of trans rights
+4 hours, 100 artists, and one 26-minute flute song: This epic new album is in support of trans rights

-Co-produced by Red Hot executive director Dust Reid and artist/activist Massima Bell, Transa is an effort to “center trans people and the gifts we bring to the world,” Bell says.
+Coproduced by Red Hot executive director Dust Reid and artist/activist Massima Bell, Transa is an effort to “center trans people and the gifts we bring to the world,” Bell says.

 The album’s mix of music and spoken word tracks is separated into eight “chapters”—starting with “awakening” and “survival,” ultimately arriving at “liberation” and “reinvention.”
-Many of songs pair trans and cisgender artists—Ezra Furman and Sharon Van Etten cover Sinead O’Connor, trans singer Lauren Auder teams up with Wendy & Lisa of Prince’s Revolution to cover “I would Die 4 U.”
+Many of songs pair trans and cisgender artists—Ezra Furman and Sharon Van Etten cover Sinead O’Connor, trans singer Lauren Auder teams up with Wendy & Lisa of Prince’s Revolution to cover “I Would Die 4 U.”

-When Red Hot debuted in 1990 with its AIDS-benefit album Red Hot + Blue, the compilation of Cole Porter songs from the likes of U2, Neneh Cherry, and Sinead O’Connor “was this watershed moment of having musicians who weren’t necessarily gay stand up with gay people and really turn the tides against the cultural stigma of HIV/AIDS,” Bell says.
+When Red Hot debuted in 1990 with its AIDS-benefit album Red Hot + Blue, the compilation of Cole Porter songs from the likes of U2, Neneh Cherry, and Sinead O’Connor “was this watershed moment of having musicians who weren’t necessarily gay stand up with gay people and really turn the tide against the cultural stigma of HIV/AIDS,” Bell says.
 Inspired in part by the 2021 death of artist/producer Sophie, Bell and Reid see Transa as having potential to play a similar role as Red Hot’s first release.

 Like Red Hot + Blue, Transa arrives at a time when the trans community is under attack.
 The ACLU is currently tracking 574 anti-LGBTQ bills in the United States, and the Anti-Trans Bill Tracker has logged 48 anti-trans measures that have passed state legislatures.
-President-elect Donald Trump spent $19 million on a swing-state attack ad that cast gender-affirming care provided to California inmates under then-Attorney General Kamala Harris as a drain on taxpayer money.
+During the campaign, President-elect Donald Trump spent $19 million on a swing-state attack ad that cast gender-affirming care provided to California inmates under then-Attorney General Kamala Harris as a drain on taxpayer money.
 The ad and its zinger—“Kamala is for they/them, President Trump is for you”—helped shift the race 2.7 points to Trump in swing states.

-Part of why these attack ads succeed is that—similar to only 15% of Americans personally knowing someone with AIDS in 1990—a majority of Americans don’t know a trans person.
+Part of why these attack ads succeed is that—similar to only 15% of Americans in 1990 personally knowing someone with AIDS—a majority of Americans don’t know a trans person.
 Polling firm Data for Progress in 2023 found that only 30% of likely voters said they personally knew a trans person, with only 21% saying they personally knew a nonbinary person.
 Singer/songwriter Teddy Geiger, who has a song on Transa with DJ and artist Yaeji, says albums like Transa can help combat that unfamiliarity.

 “When people have personal experiences with trans people and you really get to know someone that has been on that journey, it just clicks,” says Geiger, who came out as trans in 2017.
 “There are so many people who haven’t had that opportunity, and projects like this allow people [that experience].”